-- 5.1 The key issues in relation to the implementation of this policy are that the kinds of changes to land management proposed will change the look of the landscape and lead to a more natural look for the areas where, for example, longer grass is to be maintained.
-However, these changes involve 'soft landscaping' and are therefore easily reversible and changeable.
-Also, areas will be carefully selected and balanced against the need to maintain sufficient short mown open space for recreation picnics, informal games, dog exercise etc. The success of the 'feed the bees' campaign and signage in Kettering & Corby has demonstrated widespread public support for this if the reasons for the change are understood and they are not perceived as cost cutting or neglect. - 5.2 The option of continuing historic land management approaches such as 'short mowing' large areas of green spaces was considered but not considered in keeping with the council's duties towards nature recovery.
+- 5.1 The key issues in relation to the implementation of this Strategy are that the kinds of changes to land management proposed will change the look of the landscape and lead to a more natural look for the areas where, for example, longer grass is to be maintained.
+Also, areas will be carefully selected and balanced against the need to maintain sufficient short mown open space for recreation picnics, informal games, dog exercise etc. The success of the 'feed the bees' campaign and signage in Kettering & Corby has demonstrated widespread public support for this, showing that if the reasons for the change are understood, they are not perceived as cost cutting or neglect. - 5.2 The option of continuing historic land management approaches such as 'short mowing' large areas of green space was considered but not considered in keeping with the Council's duties towards nature recovery.
+A mixture of short and long grass areas will be built into the management plans for out green space to support both different habitat needs and public access to the green space.